b0baille/devops-test/README.md

 ## Instructions

 In this repository, you'll find a simple Rails project with one model.
-The main route in order to use this application is _/users_.

 ### Technical stack